mit-submit/submit-users-guide/source/program.rst

 4. **CVFMS** is provided by CERN, and has many environments.

 Find below more details about each of your choices.
-Feel free to reach out to us for how to best set up your software or environments on subMIT!
+Feel free to reach out to us for how to best set up your software or environments on SubMIT!

 Native system
 ~~~~~~~~~~~~~

-All of the subMIT machines come with several tools to help you get started with your work.
+All of the SubMIT machines come with several tools to help you get started with your work.
 Under `/usr/bin` you will find:

 - python
 - gcc